 Rich natural beauty, vibrant diversity, and massive waves a just a few of the things that make South Africa a wonderful country to travel to.
-Aside from the beautiful scenery and huge variety of wildlife, South Africa is a country with a rich history and home to Nelson Mandela, one of the most influential people in history.
+Aside from the beautiful scenery and a huge variety of wildlife, South Africa is a country with a rich history and home to Nelson Mandela, one of the most influential people in history.

 However, South Africa is also known for the magical coastline and great waves surrounding the country.
 It’s no wonder it has become a surfing hotspot, with many local surfers devoting all their time and energy into triding these mind-blowing breaks.
 We have explored the country to find the best surfing spots that you definitely need to visit once in a lifetime.